SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

       // Find the text between "/* Block Name */" (e.g. /* FP Non-Neutral Colors */) and the closing `}`.
       // See https://stackoverflow.com/a/40782646
       let regex = new RegExp(`(?<=\/\\* ${blockName} \\*\/\\s*).*?(?=\\s*})`, "gs");
-// TODO: Run `npm run build` then `npm run preview` to test a production version and try to figure out what is going on with this regex.
-// Is it possible that this is not working because the line breaks are being stripped out during compression?
-I don't think so, but it looks like something is stripped out that is affecting this regex in production.
-      // console.log("REGEX:", regex);
-      // console.log("MATCH?", regex.test("/* FP Non-Neutral Colors */some text in between}"));
       let matchingVariableBlock = themeFile.match(regex)[0];
-      // console.log("Matching Variable Block:", matchingVariableBlock);
       return matchingVariableBlock;
     }
     catch(err) {